How does ambient air temperature sensor work?

 4. Resistance Temperature Detectors (RTDs):

-Scientists often use materials like platinum, nickel, or copper.
-They do this because a metal’s resistance changes with temperature.
+Scientists often use metals like platinum, nickel, or copper.
+They do this because a metal’s resistance changes when the temperature changes.

 5. Infrared Sensors (Infrared Sensors):